Digital Transformation Roadmap: Preparing for Success in a Modern Business Landscape

 Digital Transformation Roadmap

 The first step is to secure the network.
-With nearly half of all cyberattacks falling on smaller business, ensuring a stable network is essential before even contemplating moving forward with a digital transformation.
+With nearly half of all cyberattacks falling on smaller businesses, ensuring your network is stable is essential before moving forward with a digital transformation.
 If you’re constantly reacting to cyber threats, it is very difficult to implement a DX strategy.

 This also means making sure the workplace environment is prepared and capable of handling a DX plan.
 Is your office adequately equipped with the right hardware and software to use the technology needed for a digital transformation?
-If not, then this is the stage where those requirements need to be met in order to continue to the next step.
+This IT infrastructure is the foundation of your technology future in cybersecurity and digital transformation.
+If it’s not up to par, then this is the stage where those requirements need to be met to continue to the next step.

-Manage your network devices—for example, using analytics and tracking tools to reduce costly print usage.
-It’s also important to manage tech assets like collaboration tools, laptops, and phones.
-This can be achieved by implementing mobile device management software to control and support end user devices.
+Next, we need to take note of and decide on a plan to manage your network devices.
+This comes in many forms from using analytics and tracking tools to reduce costly print usage to monitoring usage and security of phones and computers on your network.
+It’s important to manage tech assets like collaboration tools, laptops, and phones.
+This can be achieved by implementing mobile device management software to control and support end-user devices.

-This step helps unify the workplace and devices into a cohesive system of interconnectivity—a vital component of digital transformation which benefits collaboration and communication within a business.
+This step helps unify the workplace and devices into a more connected system—a vital component of digital transformation that benefits collaboration and communication within a business.

-Optimizing the processes of an organization’s workplace is important to ensuring the long-term efficiency of the business.
-This will typically involve implementing the following into your business:
+Optimizing the processes of an organization’s workplace is important to ensure the long-term efficiency of the business.
+This will typically involve implementing the following technologies:

-- BPO: Business process optimization helps to reduce the manual work of inputting data into line-of-business (LOB) applications using tools like RPA
+- BPA: Business process automation helps to reduce the manual work of inputting data into line-of-business (LOB) applications using tools like RPA

 - ECM: Enterprise content management includes integrating all business-critical documents into one database to support operations